-- All questions, concerns and complaints should be brought directly to the other party involved before anyone else is involved.
-We encourage meetings by phone or in person as conflicts can rarely be solved via email, text, or other similar modes of communication. - If the situation cannot be resolved between the student and the other party, both parties should request a second meeting that includes a teacher, counselor, coach, or other CCS staff member depending upon the situation. - If the first two steps have been followed and no resolution reached, the problem may then be brought to the Principal of the school who will seek to bring the parties together to reach a mutual consensus. - Only after following the aforementioned steps, if the problem has not been resolved, the Principal may then consider presenting the matter to the President for a final decision.
+- All questions, concerns, and complaints should be brought directly to the other party involved before anyone else is involved.
+We encourage meetings by phone or in person as conflicts can rarely be solved via email, text, or other similar modes of communication. - If the situation cannot be resolved between the student and the other party, both parties should request a second meeting that includes a teacher, counselor, coach, or other CCS staff member depending upon the situation. - If the first two steps have been followed and no resolution is reached, the problem may then be brought to the Dean of Students 1 of the school who will seek to bring the parties together to reach a mutual consensus. - Only after following the aforementioned steps, if the problem has not been resolved, the Dean of Students may then consider presenting the matter to the President for a final decision.